-First-trust Instrument Restrictions (Section 15).
+First-trust instrument restrictions.
 The bill provides that an authorized fiduciary may not exercise the decanting power, to the extent the first-trust instrument expressly prohibits exercise of:

 - The decanting power; or - A power granted by state law to the fiduciary to distribute part or all of the principal of the trust to another trust or to modify the trust.